Regularity conditions in the CLT for linear eigenvalue statistics of Wigner matrices: CLT for general Wigner matrices

 Since $\chi = 1$ on $[-2,2]$:

 which is bounded by $2^{2k+\epsilon}$ by (\ref{eqn:varbound}).
 On other hand,

 Thus, (\ref{eq: halfhalf}) is bounded up to a constant factor by:

 Choosing $\epsilon$ suitably, a final application of Cauchy-Schwarz and Theorem \ref{thm: lpcharacterization} end the proof of the bound (\ref{eq: h1variance}).
-The central limit theorem then follows from the discussion in Section \ref{sec: approx}. \begin{remark} The same proof can yield the CLT for functions in $B^{1+}_{p,\infty}$ for all $p \geq 1$ in this case. \end{remark}
+The central limit theorem then follows from the discussion in Section \ref{sec: approx}. \begin{remark} A proof along the same lines as above yields a variance bound and Gaussian fluctuations of linear statistics for functions in the Besov space $B^{1+}_{p,\infty}$ (see \cite{bahourietal}, Chapter 2 for a definition) for all $p \geq 1$. \end{remark}